xp-forge/inject/README.md

 -------
 Values can be bound to the injector by using its `bind()` method.
 It accepts the type to bind to, an optional name and three different scenarios:

-* **Binding an class**: The typical usecase, where we bind an interface to its concrete implementation.
+* **Binding a class**: The typical usecase, where we bind an interface to its concrete implementation.
-* **Binding an instance**: By binding a type to an existing instance, we can create a "singleton" model.
+* **Binding an instance**: By binding a type to an existing instance, we can create a *singleton* model.
 * **Binding a provider**: If we need more complicated code to create an instance, we can bind to a provider.

 ```php